shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/02-Introuction to HTML/Readme.md

 ---

 # HTML Forms
+- An HTML form is used to collect user input.
+The user input is most often sent to a server for processing.
 - HTML forms are used to collect input from users, such as text, numbers, and selections.
 - Forms are created using the <form> tag in HTML, which contains input fields and controls.
 - Input fields include text boxes, radio buttons, checkboxes, dropdown menus, and more.